 A different feature in the super cases is that there can be multiple affine Dynkin diagrams for the same Kac-Moody superalgebra.
 A classification of all possible diagrams was given in \cite{frappat1989structure} (see also \cite{Frappat:1996pb}).
 In this subsection, let us explicitly construct the quivers and superpotentials for those assoicated to the distinguished Dynkin diagrams for the untwisted affine cases.
 The other phases\footnote{The way to obtain the quivers associated to the twisted affine cases classified in \cite[Table 11]{frappat1989structure} is completely the same.
 Hence, we shall not list them explicitly.
 Here, ``twisted'' refers to the underlying affine Lie superalgebras and should not be confused with the twisted quiver Yangians.} can be found in \S\ref{seiberg} and in Appendix \ref{SDquivers}.

-We find that the terms in the superpotential can be obtained from the Serre relations.
+We find that the terms in the superpotential can be obtained from the Serre relations of the underlying Kac-Moody algebra.
 For instance, in the above non-super cases, we have the correspondence\footnote{In the followings, we shall always omit the Serre relations of the same forms for $f$.}

 These relations and superpotential terms would still appear in the super cases.
 However, due to the existence of fermionic nodes, these Serre relations are not sufficient to recover the Kac-Moody algebra.
 The extra Serre relations can be found in \cite{Frappat:1996pb,yamane1999defining}.
 They would yield more terms in the superpotential.
 As (almost) every affine Dynkin diagram has at least one grey node, a common case would be